 Does music affect our mood while driving?
 The answer is a big yes.
-Especially when we are on a long trip, listening to music not only helps us get more fun but also concentrate better when driving.
-This will ultimately leads to safer driving.
-Hence, many users want to listen to music in car.
+Especially that we are on a long trip.
+Listening to the music not only helps us get more fun but also concentrate better when driving.
+This will ultimately lead to safer driving.
+Hence, many users want to listen to music in the car.

-As the most popular streaming music service in the market, Spotify is the first choice for plenty of users.
-Today I will show you the feasible ways to play Spotify music in car.
+Spotify is the first choice for plenty of users to access music.
+Today I will show you the workable ways to play Spotify in the car.
 No matter what models of cars you have, old or new, you can find at least one way works perfectly for you.

 Step 1.
 Launch your Android phone and log into the Spotify app.